 When the user selects a Text Input asset, a keyboard is displayed on-screen, permitting the entry of text.

-IntuiFace support 30+ keyboard languages.
+IntuiFace supports 30+ keyboard languages.
+(We source our keyboards from this Github site.)
 Language selection applies to the entire experience and is specified in the Project Settings panel.

 Configuration of the on-screen keyboard occurs in the Text input keyboard category of the Scene property panel.
 These options will globally affect all onscreen keyboards for all Text Input assets on the same scene.

 To configure the keyboard's appearance for the entire project, change its properties at experience level by selecting the project itself in the scene structure.
 Setting the properties here, will affect the keyboard across all scenes of your experience.